midzer/beerbase/content/breweries/strangford-lough-brewing-company-ltd/st-patricks-ale.md

 srm: 0
 upc: 0
 ---
 A deep copper coloured traditional Irish Ale with highly developed and complex flavours.
-St Patrickâ€™s Ale/Dark is brewed with four malts and two hops, carefully married together to complement eachother producing a satisfying full flavour, ending with a Styrian late hop for a truly brilliant finish.
+St Patrick’s Ale/Dark is brewed with four malts and two hops, carefully married together to complement eachother producing a satisfying full flavour, ending with a Styrian late hop for a truly brilliant finish.